awslabs/graphstorm/docs/source/advanced/sagemaker-pipelines.rst

 Before starting with GraphStorm Pipelines on SageMaker, you'll need:

-* Python 3.8 or later
+* An execution environment with Python 3.8 or later
 * An AWS account with appropriate permissions.
 See the official `SageMaker documentation <https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-access.html>`_ for detailed information about required permissions.